msupply-foundation/msupply_docs/content/health-supply-hub/managing_users.md

 - can view quotes;
 - can upload quotes;
-- can upload additional documentation;
+- can upload additional documentation; and
-- can submit quotes; and
+- can submit quotes;

 ### Organisation Admin (Administrator):

 - same accesss as above;
-- additionally is able to do to system administrative tasks, including managing users for your organisation, and updating the organisation's details.
+- additionally is able to do system administrative tasks, including managing users for your organisation, and updating the organisation's details.

 > Please note: All users can submit quotes in HSH.

 ##### Administrator Responsibilities

-The Administrator is responsible for managing the following for the their registered organisation:
+The Administrator is responsible for managing the following for their registered organisation:

 - adding or removing users;
 - changing/resetting passwords; and